 Medication Errors: A Community Perspective.
 Dr. Anita Jackson, Clinical Assistant Professor, Biomedical and Pharmaceutical Systems.
 Since the publication of the Institute of Medicine's landmark report To Err is Human: Building a Safer Health System (2000), and the follow-up report Preventing Medication Errors (2006), improvement of patient safety has become a primary focus of healthcare reform, with the prevention of medication errors as a key priority.
 The reports estimate that at least 1.5 million preventable medication errors occur each year in the United States, many of them resulting adverse drug events.
 Medication errors alone contribute to 7,000 deaths annually; in addition, add \$2 billion per year to the costs of hospitalization.
-This workshop discusses the conditions which give rise to medication errors; the technological reforms needed to minimize medication errors; also the need for greater collaboration between physicians, nurses, and other healthcare professionals.
+This workshop discusses the conditions which give rise to medication errors; also the need for greater collaboration between physicians, nurses, and other healthcare professionals.
 Tue, 10/4@12:30pm